-Top 8 places in Central London to visit after lockdown
+Top 8 places in Central London to avoid the crowds

 London is one of the busiest, most mind-bogglingly bustling places in Europe, but in the wake of the Covid-19 epidemic, things in the capital have had to slow down.
-And so with fewer tourists in museums and other attractions, there’s rarely been a better, cheaper or quieter time to visit London.
+There are still fewer tourists in museums and other attractions, so it's still a better, quieter time to visit London.

 St James’s Park